mattermost/mattermost-handbook/operations/research-and-development/quality/rainforest-process.md

 * Run groups starting with **Browser_** are the old crowd-tested groups.
 Once conversion of all groups to Rainforest automation (RFA) is complete, these groups will be deprecated.

 * Currently, we are not running any Desktop App tests in Rainforest.

-    i.  *Next steps: Jelena/Devin to advise whether they’d still like us to run desktop app tests against the nightly master build.*

-    ii.
-If they do want us to start testing again, these tests will need to be refactored as they haven’t been used since v5.0 of the desktop app was released.

 ## Webhook for reporting to Zephyr